openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 It's helpful to know that there's generally a performance penalty for moving image data back-and-forth between the CPU and GPU, such as the `ofImage::grabScreen()` method, which captures a portion of the screen from the GPU and stores it in an `ofImage`, or the `ofTexture::readToPixels()` method, which copies image data from an `ofTexture` to an `ofPixels`.

-#### RGB, Grayscale, and other Color Space Conversions
+#### RGB to Grayscale Conversion, and its Role in Computer Vision

-Many computer vision algorithms (though not all!) are commonly performed on grayscale or monochome images.
-If color isn't important to your vision problem, working in grayscale can significantly improve the speed of image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.
-Assuming your source data is in color (as is common with webcams), depending on your application, you'll either clobber your color image to grayscale directly, or create a grayscale copy for subsequent processing.
+Many computer vision algorithms (though not all!) are commonly performed on one-channel (i.e. grayscale or monochrome) images.
+Whether or not your project uses color imagery at some point, you'll almost certainly still use grayscale pixel data to represent and store many of the intermediate results in your image processing chain.
+The simple fact is that working in grayscale (whenever possible) can significantly improve the speed of image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.

+For example, if you're calculating a "blob" to represent the location of a user's body, it's common to store that blob in a one-channel image; typically, pixels containing 255 (white) designate the foreground blob, while pixels containing 0 (black) are the background.
+Likewise, if you're using a special image to represent the amount of motion in different parts of the video frame, it's enough to store this information in a grayscale image (where 0 represents stillness and 255 represents lots of motion).
+We'll discuss these operations more in later sections; for now, it's sufficient to state this rule of thumb: if you're using a buffer of pixels to store and represent a one-dimensional quantity, do so in a one-channel image buffer.
+Thus, except where stated otherwise, *all of the examples in this chapter expect that you're working with monochrome images*.

+Converting a color image to grayscale thus becomes our first order of business.
+Assuming your source data is in color (as is common with webcams), you'll either clobber your color image to grayscale directly, or create a grayscale copy for subsequent processing.

-The simplest method to convert a color image to grayscale is to clobber its data by changing its OF image type to `OF_IMAGE_GRAYSCALE`.
+The simplest method to convert a color image to grayscale is to modify its data by changing its OF image type to `OF_IMAGE_GRAYSCALE`.
 Note that this causes the image to be reallocated and any ofTextures to be updated, so it can be an expensive operation if done frequently.
 It's also a "destructive operation", in the sense that the image's original color information is lost in the conversion.</p>

 ```
 ofImage myImage;